 Combined chemotherapy and radiation

-Depending on your cancer, your doctor may also recommend chemotherapy and radiation after surgery.
+Depending on your cancer, chemotherapy and radiation after surgery also may be recommended.

-Alternative medicine treatments can't cure anal cancer.
+Alternative medicine treatments won't kill cancer cells.
 But some alternative medicine treatments may help you cope with the side effects of cancer treatment.
-Your doctor can treat many side effects, but sometimes medications aren't enough.
-Alternative treatments can complement your doctor's treatments and may offer additional comfort.
+Your healthcare team can treat many side effects, but sometimes medicines aren't enough.
+Alternative treatments may offer additional comfort.

 Options for common side effects include the following:

-While these options are generally safe, talk with your doctor first to be sure that alternative medicine options won't interfere with your cancer treatment.
+While these options are generally safe, talk with your healthcare team first to be sure that alternative medicine options won't affect your cancer treatment.

 Coping and support